 Reduced food volume.
 GLP-1 users eat significantly less food overall.
 Less food means less fiber, even when dietary quality stays the same.

 Reduced thirst signaling.
 The medications suppress thirst alongside appetite.
-Dehydration worsens constipation - exactly the condition fiber is meant to prevent.
+Dehydration worsens constipation, exactly the condition fiber is meant to prevent.

 Nausea from high-fiber foods.
 High-fiber foods tend to be high-volume: legumes, whole grains, vegetables.
 These are the foods most likely to trigger nausea in GLP-1 users, particularly during dose escalation.
 The foods that would help are the ones patients can least tolerate.

 The result is a vicious cycle.
 The people who need more fiber are physiologically set up to get less of it.
+And with the upcoming shift to oral GLP-1 pills that require a 30-minute fasting window, even the timing of fiber supplementation becomes more complicated.

 How common is constipation among GLP-1 users?